TwoCanPlugIn/TwoCanPlugIn/README.md

 For Windows, updated plugin drivers for the hardware adapters are required if you wish to use Active Mode.
 The only hardware adapters that have been updated and tested are the Kvaser Leaflight and Rusoku Toucan Marine.
 I have yet to update the plugin drivers for the Canable Cantact and Axiomtek AX92903 adapters to support Active Mode.

-For Linux (or I should more correctly say for Raspbian), the WaveShare CAN hat functions correctly, but requires the additional following command:
+For Linux (or I should more correctly say for Raspbian), the WaveShare CAN hat did functions correctly, but required the additional following command:

 sudo ifconfig can* txqueuelen 1000 (replace * with 0, 1 or whatever number your can interface is configured to use)